 Here is my LinkedIn Profile

 You can read some student and client testimonials here.

 This is the picture used in the newspaper article.
 We made the news by winning a National Emmy award in a category reserved for high school academia, The NATAS Student Awards of Excellence.
-We won for a 10-minute original comedy Christmas Special named An Enchanting Holiday.
+We won the national award for a 10-minute original comedy Christmas Special named An Enchanting Holiday.
 The awards banquet was held at the Time Warner Headquarters in NYC.
 All our expenses to travel from Tennessee and attend were paid by NATAS as part of our prize.
 NATAS sponsors the Emmy Awards and stands for the National Academy of Television Arts and Sciences.
-It as a great excuse for me to buy a new dress, which I have not worn since.
+It was a great excuse for me to buy a new dress, which I have not worn since.
 I like my pj pants too much.